edward3862/Analogist/README.md

 ## Datasets

+You can achieve the datasets by [huggingface](https://huggingface.co/datasets/picana/Analogist) or [onedrive](https://portland-my.sharepoint.com/:f:/g/personal/zhenggu4-c_my_cityu_edu_hk/Eh_jT6A5s6VHo7Q4GiDAKY4BjqQ3_f9MJ89qdsIEbe_K2g?e=kJY6HB).

-All the image datasets can be achieved through this [link](https://portland-my.sharepoint.com/:f:/g/personal/zhenggu4-c_my_cityu_edu_hk/Eh_jT6A5s6VHo7Q4GiDAKY4BjqQ3_f9MJ89qdsIEbe_K2g?e=kJY6HB).
-Please put them in a `datasets` folder.
+Please put the datasets in a `datasets` folder.
 We also provide the GPT-4V prompts that we used in our experiments.
 Please see the `*_gpt4_out.txt` files.

 ```
 Analogist